Wishmater/svelte-drizzle-trpc-test/README.md

 ## Other manual / hardcoded improvements

 ### Page transitions
 Modern browsers support [view transitions](https://developer.mozilla.org/en-US/docs/Web/API/View_Transition_API/Using).
 This is really easy to setup (see example in main layout and app.css), and makes navigation look way nicer.
 Reading the docs, it also seems to support a lot of complicated customization options, but just the default looks really nice.
+If app.css is set up properly, it even works in full ssr mode without JS.

 ### Full SSR mode
 The idea is simple: backend will read the value of a cookie "FullSSR", and if it is true, it will await all Promises instead of streaming them.
 This will make the site fully SSR: initial response time will be slower, but it should be usable without JS.